gruntwork-io/docs/docs/2.0/docs/pipelines/concepts/cloud-auth.md

 1. Adding/changing/deleting Terragrunt files
 2. Creating new AWS accounts

 For the first type of infrastructure change (add/change/delete Terragrunt files) Pipelines authenticates to the specific AWS account where the affected resources live.
-For the second type of change (creating new AWS accounts), Pipelines uses the Gruntwork Landing Zone Management Account.
+For the second type of change (creating new AWS accounts), Pipelines uses the Management Account.

-#### Gruntwork Landing Zone Management Account
+#### Management Account

-Gruntwork Landing Zone is built on top of AWS Control Tower, and AWS Control Tower requires that you create new AWS accounts using the [Control Tower Management AWS Account](https://docs.aws.amazon.com/controltower/latest/userguide/how-control-tower-works.html#what-is-mgmt).
+Gruntwork's Account Factory is built on top of AWS Control Tower, and AWS Control Tower requires that you create new AWS accounts using the [Control Tower Management AWS Account](https://docs.aws.amazon.com/controltower/latest/userguide/how-control-tower-works.html#what-is-mgmt).

 When new AWS account requests are approved and the AWS account is created, Pipelines will create a Pull Request that contains an account baseline.
 Since Pipelines does not yet have access to the AWS account, the baseline will be applied by authenticating to the Management Account.